andraugust/andraugust.github.io/classical-mechanics.md

 - It makes coordinate transformations more convenient, such as if we were to move between a stationary and rotating coordinate system.
 - It conveniently allows us to incorporate constraints on trajectories by using _generalized coordinates_.

 Generalized coordinates are what I'm going to use going forward.
-They allow us to go beyond cartesian coordinates and define coordinates however we want as long as they uniquely specify a system's state.
-For example, if we were modeling a double pendulum we could use the first pendulum's angle relative to the vertical and the second pendulum's angle relative to the first's, instead of the x-y positions of each.
+They go beyond cartesian coordinates and let us define coordinates however we want as long as they uniquely specify a system's state.
+For example, if we were modeling a double pendulum we could use one pendulum's angle relative to the vertical as the first generalized coordinate and the second pendulum's angle relative to the first's as the second, as opposed to using the x-y positions of each.

 The convenience of generalized coordinates is furthered by the fact that they seamlessly integrate constraints into motion.
 For example, if a particle is constrained to move on a manifold, then by choosing generalized coordinates on that manifold we automatically get a dynamics equation written in terms of those coordinates.

-Notationally we use $$q$$ and $$\dot{q}$$ for generalized position and velocity.
-The Euler-Lagrange equation becomes
+Notationally, $$q$$ and $$\dot{q}$$ are used for generalized position and velocity.
+The EL equation is then

 $$